Old Fashioned Peanut Butter Bars (No Bake)

 Step-By-Step Instructions

-- Line a 9x13” baking dish with parchment paper
+1. Line a 9×13” baking dish with parchment paper

-- In a medium mixing bowl combine graham cracker crumbs, melted butter, ¾ cup of peanut butter and powdered sugar.
+3. In a large bowl combine graham cracker crumbs, melted butter, ¾ cup of peanut butter and powdered sugar.

-- Mix with a mixing spoon until they are well combined.
+4. Mix peanut butter mixture with a spoon until they are well combined.

-- When the chocolate chips and peanut butter can be stirred and is melted completely and smooth, remove from heat and pour this mixture over the graham cracker mixture.
-Spread with a rubber spoon until it is uniformly spread.
+10. When the chocolate chips and peanut butter can be stirred and is melted completely and smooth, remove from heat and pour this mixture over the graham cracker mixture.
+Spread melted chocolate with a rubber spoon until it is uniformly spread.

 Can I make no-bake peanut butter bars gluten-free?